kevincolyer/hastypoloniexbot/README.md

 # hastypoloniexbot
-A personal project to great a loss making tradingbot for poloniex exchange in golang
+A personal project to create a loss making tradingbot for poloniex exchange in golang